👉

 Instructions and Help about Fill Form 8815 Losses

-Hello I'm Kenneth my senior and I'm the CEO and founder of integrated asset management wealth management and financial planning firm and today we're going to be talking about what constitutes a long-term capital gain that you must report on schedule d first off let me define what the IRS considers long-term and short-term gain long-term gain is any investment business or item held for profit or the intention of profit greater than one year if it's how less than one year it's often referred to as an ordinary income item even though it is held for profit it's considered an ordinary income item therefore if you have an investment that you were holding greater than one year one day it may qualify for the long term capital gains tax treatment now under the new rules with the IRS these will dictate what rate you pay which is mandated on your actual income so currently if you earn greater than a certain limit single or joint you may pay either the lower or if you exceed those limits the higher capital gains tax rates now here's a suggestion if you are taking capital losses those could be short-term or long-term those are generally netted out on your schedule d and they are put on your 1040 tax return now many people are very misinformed they have many losses but they don't want to realize those losses because they think that they are only entitled to three thousand dollars in a deduction let me clarify let's say that you bought a stock for fifty thousand and it is now worth twenty five thousand dollars you don't want to sell it because you don't think that you'll be entitled to the $25,000 deduction here's my suggestion if the stock does not have...
+Hello, I'm Kenneth.
+I'm a senior and I'm the CEO and founder of an integrated asset management wealth management and financial planning firm.
+Today, we're going to talk about what constitutes a long-term capital gain that you must report on Schedule D. First off, let me define what the IRS considers long-term and short-term gain.
+A long-term gain is any investment, business, or item held for profit or with the intention of profit for more than one year.
+If it's held for less than one year, it's often referred to as an ordinary income item, even though it is held for profit.
+It's considered an ordinary income item.
+Therefore, if you have an investment that you have been holding for more than one year and one day, it may qualify for the long-term capital gains tax treatment.
+Now, under the new rules with the IRS, these rules will dictate what rate you pay, which is based on your actual income.
+Currently, if you earn more than a certain limit (single or joint), you may pay either the lower or higher capital gains tax rates.
+Now, here's a suggestion.
+If you are taking capital losses, those could be short-term or long-term.
+They are generally netted out on your Schedule D and put on your 1040 tax return.
+Many people are misinformed.
+They have many losses but don't want to realize those losses because they think they are only entitled to a $3,000 deduction.
+Let me clarify.
+Let's say you bought a stock for $50,000 and it is now worth $25,000.
+You don't want to sell it because you don't think you'll be entitled to the $25,000 deduction.
+Here's my suggestion.
+If the stock or whatever investment you have doesn't have much potential to grow, and you don't want to lose money against inflation, sell the investment....